 Currently Accepting Applications

 We are currently accepting applications for the 2025–2026 fellowship position and will conduct interviews on a rolling basis until the position is filled.
-Successful applicants must have completed a neurosurgery residency program.
-All eligible incoming fellows must obtain a Utah Medical License, a Utah Controlled Substance License, and a Federal DEA Certificate prior to beginning his/her fellowship at the University of Utah.
+Applicants must have completed a neurosurgery residency program to be considered.
+All eligible incoming fellows must obtain a Utah Medical License, a Utah Controlled Substance License, and a Federal DEA Certificate prior to beginning their fellowship at the University of Utah.

 The endovascular neurosurgery fellowship program at the University of Utah accepts applications from international medical graduates.
 These applicants must be qualified for the fellowship program according to the same criteria used for all applicants to the program.
 The Utah Division of Occupational and Professional Licensing (DOPL) requires applicants to have completed two years of training in an ACGME accredited program to issue a Utah medical license.